What does a pastry cook do?

 Managed and trained interns on various kitchen functions, inventory control, time management and food safety.

-Some of the skills we found on pastry cook resumes included "culinary," "cleanliness," and "food handling."
-We have detailed the most important pastry cook responsibilities below.
+Common skills that a pastry cook uses to do their job include "culinary," "cleanliness," and "food handling."
+You can find details on the most important pastry cook responsibilities below.

 A Chef/Owner is the owner of a restaurant who also manages the restaurant's kitchen through coordinating the food preparation team, deciding what dishes to serve, and adjusting orders to meet guests' requests.
 They also prepare budgets, manage and implement new menus and operational ideas.

 These skill sets are where the common ground ends though.
-A pastry cook responsibility is more likely to require skills like "culinary," "cleanliness," "food handling," and "quality standards."
-Whereas a chef/owner requires skills like "cuisine," "payroll," "event planning," and "bistro."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a pastry cook are more likely to require skills like "culinary," "cleanliness," "food handling," and "quality standards."
+On the other hand, a job as a chef/owner requires skills like "cuisine," "payroll," "event planning," and "bistro."
+As you can see, what employees do in each career varies considerably.

 A food service associate performs fundamental functions in the food industry.
 Food service associates prepare and serve food items.
 They cater to special events, which involve facility preparation, food presentation maintenance, and setting up tables.
 Their duties include cleaning preparation and service equipment.
 They restock the work stations for the essential supplies.
 The skills they need to perform their job include customer service, teamwork, work with diverse cultural, ethnic, and academic backgrounds, and learn safety and health regulations.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that pastry cook responsibilities requires skills like "food safety," "wine," "banquet events," and "executive pastry chef."
-But a food service associate might use skills, such as, "patients," "excellent interpersonal," "math," and "basic math."
+For example, resumes show us that pastry cook responsibilities requires skills like "food safety," "wine," "banquet events," and "executive pastry chef."
+But a food service associate might use other skills in their typical duties, such as, "patients," "excellent interpersonal," "math," and "basic math."

 On average, food service associates earn a lower salary than pastry cooks.
-There are industries that support higher salaries in each profession respectively.
+Some industries support higher salaries in each profession.
 Interestingly enough, food service associates earn the most pay in the technology industry with an average salary of $33,477.
-Whereas, pastry cooks have higher paychecks in the hospitality industry where they earn an average of $36,443.
+Whereas pastry cooks have higher pay in the hospitality industry, with an average salary of $36,443.food service associates earn similar levels of education than pastry cooks in general.
+They're 0.8% more likely to graduate with a Master's Degree and 0.6% more likely to earn a Doctoral Degree.Pastry cook vs. Chef

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from pastry cooks resumes, they are more likely to have skills like "food safety," "wine," "banquet events," and "executive pastry chef."
-But a chef might have skills like "food service," "kitchen operations," "quality food," and "chefs."
+The required skills of the two careers differ considerably.
+For example, pastry cooks are more likely to have skills like "food safety," "wine," "banquet events," and "executive pastry chef."
+But a chef is more likely to have skills like "food service," "kitchen operations," "quality food," and "chefs."

 Chefs make a very good living in the health care industry with an average annual salary of $46,349.
-Whereas pastry cooks are paid the highest salary in the hospitality industry with the average being $36,443.
+On the other hand, pastry cooks are paid the highest salary in the hospitality industry, with average annual pay of $36,443.chefs typically earn similar educational levels compared to pastry cooks.
+Specifically, they're 1.0% more likely to graduate with a Master's Degree, and 0.0% more likely to earn a Doctoral Degree.Pastry cook vs. Chef de cuisine

 A chef de cuisine, also known as an executive chef, oversees a kitchen's daily operations in public and private establishments to ensure food quality and efficient services.
 Their duties require cooking and leadership skills because they involve leading menu development and meal preparation, coordinating staff, delegating responsibilities, selecting and sourcing ingredients, and handling customer issues and concerns promptly and professionally.
 Moreover, a chef de cuisine leads and empowers staff to reach the kitchen's daily goals while implementing health standards and regulations.